vyperlang/vyper/docs/installing-vyper.rst

     sudo snap install vyper --edge --devmode

-(Note that this is an experimental and unstable release, at the moment)
+(Note that installing the above snap is the latest master)